cryspen/scalable-mls-id/draft-kiefer-light-mls.md

 clients that cannot send commits but can otherwise participate in the group normally.
 If a light client wishes to send a commit, it can upgrade itself to a full client ({{committing-with-a-light-client}}).

 ## Terminology
 This document introduces the following new concepts

+- Tree Slice: A tree slice is the direct path from a leaf node to the root, together with the tree hashes on the co-path.
-- Proof of Membership: A proof of membership for leaf A is a direct path, or tree slice from a leaf node to the root with full nodes along the path, and parent and tree hashes on the co-path.
+- Proof of Membership: A proof of membership for leaf A is a tree slice that proves that leaf A is in the tree with the tree hash in the root of the tree slice.
 - Partial Commit: A partial commit is a commit that the server stripped down to hold only the encrypted path secret for the receiver.
-- Light client: A light, or light, client is a client that does not know the MLS tree but only its own path.
+- Light client: A light client is a client that does not know the MLS tree but only its own tree slice.
-- Full client: An active client is conversely a client that is running the full MLS protocol from {{!RFC9420}}.
+- Full client: A full client is conversely a client that is running the full MLS protocol from {{!RFC9420}}.

 ## Protocol Changes Overview